iallexandra/Lobster-selection-problem/README.md

 # Lobster-selection-problem
 The Lobster Selection Problem is a variant of the classic "Knapsack Problem," where the goal is to maximize the total value of items (lobsters, in this case) that can be carried within a given weight (capacity) limit.
+This problem is a practical illustration of resource optimization, commonly encountered in various fields such as logistics, finance, and operations management.
+The solution approach demonstrates greedy algorithms, where decisions are made step-by-step to ensure the best immediate benefit, leading to an overall optimal solution.

 Prerequisites
 Ensure you have a C compiler installed on your system.
 Common options include gcc for Linux/Unix-based systems and clang for macOS.
 For Windows, you can use MinGW or a similar package that includes gcc.